Snake River Rafting Snake River / Hells Canyon Whitewater Trips

 Tributary offers several different trips on the Snake River including the 4 Day Women’s Wellness Retreat, 4 Day Wilderness Raft trip and a 4 Day Fishing & Hunting trip.
 Snake River rafting trips include side hikes, swimming, fishing, but also the opportunity to sit back and enjoy the sun setting and rising each day, making it an amazing vacation.

-The Hells Canyon multi day rafting trips are perfect for families ages 7+ while the Women’s Wellness Snake River multi day rafting trips are geared for ages 14+ (girls trip anyone?!).
+Hells Canyon multi day rafting trips are perfect for families ages 7+ while the Women’s Wellness Snake River multi day rafting trips are geared for ages 14+ (girls trip anyone?!).
 Snake river fishing is a super popular activity during any trip and those wanting to make that a focus of their rafting adventure will want to check out our Fishing & Hunting trips.

 Looking for other whitewater rafting trip options?
-Check out Owyhee River rafting located in Eastern Oregon south of the Snake River.
+Check out Owyhee River rafting located in Eastern Oregon, south of the Snake River.

 We can also extend our wilderness and fishing trips from a 4 day trip to a 6 day vacation – just ask!